QwikDev/qwik/packages/docs/src/routes/api/qwik/index.md

 Use `useContextProvider()` to assign a value to a context.
 The assignment happens in the component's function.
 Once assigned, use `useContext()` in any child component to retrieve the value.

 Context is a way to pass stores to the child components without prop-drilling.
+Note that scalar values are allowed, but for reactivity you need signals or stores.

 ### Example